High Pathogenicity Avian Flu workshop and talk supported by ACAP enhances global efforts to protect albatrosses and petrels

 IAPC7 HPAI event ACAP 3The four members of the ACAP HPAI H5N1 Intersessional Group who facilitated the workshop in person at IAPC7, from left to right: Patricia Pereira Serafini, Jolene Giacinti, Ralph E. T. Vanstreels and Amandine Gamble.
 The four were joined online by group members, Marcela Uhart, Michelle Wille, Megan Tierney, Sarah Michael and Megan Dewar.

-Patricia Pereira Serafini, Co-convenor of the Agreement’s Population and Conservation Status Working Group (PaCSWG), and lead member of ACAP’s HPAI Group highlighted that major drivers for the workshop was to raise awareness of ACAP’s recommendations, to try to promote best-practice surveillance and monitoring initiatives and prevent human-mediated spread of HPAI viruses.
+Patricia Pereira Serafini, Co-convenor of the Agreement’s Population and Conservation Status Working Group (PaCSWG), and lead member of ACAP’s HPAI Group highlighted that major drivers for the workshop were to raise awareness of ACAP’s recommendations, to try to promote best-practice surveillance and monitoring initiatives and prevent human-mediated spread of HPAI viruses.
 Considering the high level of engagement from both in-person and virtual attendees, Patricia concluded that the workshop was a resounding success.

 “The HPAI workshop not only met but surpassed our expectations, fostering an environment of learning and collaboration that will have a lasting impact on our practices,” she said.